-Here, I’m going to talk about my program PrepScholar a bit.
-You don’t need to use PrepScholar at all to benefit from the advice above.
-However, usually when I’ve given this talk in the past the students most ambitious about improving their score asked me to talk just a bit about how PrepScholar uses the advice above.
-You can skip this section, and the remaining advice will still help you study without program.
+In this section, I’m going to talk about our SAT prep program, PrepScholar, a bit.
+First off, you don’t need to use PrepScholar to benefit from the advice above.
+However, usually when I’ve given this talk in the past, the students most adamant about improving their scores asked me to talk a little more about how PrepScholar uses the tips above.
+You can feel free to skip this section, as the advice will still help you study even without our program.

-In fact, I myself did the strategy above with little external help during high school.
-I still have annotated practice tests with careful notes explaining the reasons I got each question wrong.
-I remember keeping a ledger of all my practice tests, a list of all practice test sources, and a paper tallying all my mistakes.
-All you need to do is put in work, be careful, and you can run the process above yourself.
+I used the SAT study strategy above with little external help during high school.
+In fact, I still have annotated practice tests with detailed notes explaining the reasons I got each question wrong.
+I also remember keeping a ledger of all my practice tests, a list of all my practice test sources, and a paper tallying all my mistakes.
+All you need to do is put in the work, be careful, and you'll be able to use this process successfully, too.

-However, what if instead of reinventing the wheel, all you had to do was log in every few days, do the practice SATs assigned to you, and see your score rocket up painlessly?
-That's exactly what happens when you use the PrepScholar Complete SAT Prep.
+However, what if instead of reinventing the wheel, all you had to do was log in every few days, do the practice SATs assigned to you, and see your score skyrocket?
+That's exactly what happens when you use the PrepScholar Complete SAT Prep program.

-- Automatically sources the most up-to-date real practice SATs for you, from the official College Board.
+- Automatically sources the most up-to-date official practice SATs for you, directly from the College Board website

-- Gives you the test with an accurate timer and warnings if you do the practice SAT in a way that may jeopardize its effectiveness.
+- Tests you with an accurate timer, and gives you warnings if you take the practice SAT in a way that might jeopardize its effectiveness

-- Encourages you to put time in, and tells you whether you've put in enough time.
+- Encourages you to put in ample study time, and tells you when you need to put in more

-- Automatically analyzes all the problems you got wrong, the top reasons you got questions wrong, and generates a curriculum for improving those reasons.
+- Automatically analyzes all the problems you got wrong, explains the top reasons you got questions wrong, and generates a curriculum for improving your biggest weaknesses

-These four steps are where the SAT practice magic happens.
+These four steps are where SAT magic happens.
 You find out what you're getting wrong.
-You work on those issues until they go away.
-And your scores climb up to your goal and you get into the colleges of your dreams.
+You work on these issues until they go away.
+Your scores climb to your goal.
+Finally, you get into the colleges of your dreams.

-No messy self-tracking, just easy, immediate guidance that improves your scores.
+No messy self-tracking—just easy, immediate guidance that improves your SAT scores.

-You can see why our customers think the program has been great for their scores:
+You can see why our customers think this program is a great tool:

 "I love the practice tests!"